BrentGrammer/linkedin-oauth-poc/README.md

 ### Creating tokens:

 - The Firebase Admin SDK has a built-in method for creating custom tokens.
 At a minimum, you need to provide a uid, which can be any string but should uniquely identify the user or device you are authenticating.
 These tokens expire after one hour.
 - After you create a custom token, you should send it to your client app.
-The client app authenticates with the custom token by calling signInWithCustomToken()
+The client app authenticates with the custom token by calling signInWithCustomToken() from firebase/auth package
+- We can then listen for auth state changes after calling this (as it's set up usually in the app to auto login/logout firebase user)

 ### Verifying Tokens: